hazelcast/hazelcast/hazelcast-documentation/src/SPIProxy.md

 ### Place a Remote Call - Proxy

-Until so far, we accomplished only to start `CounterService` as part of a HazelcastInstance startup.
+In the previous sections for the `CounterService` example, we started `CounterService` as part of a HazelcastInstance startup.

-Now, let's connect the Counter interface to CounterService and perform a remote call to the cluster member hosting the counter data.
-Then, we are going to return a dummy result.
+Now, let's connect the `Counter` interface to `CounterService` and perform a remote call to the cluster member hosting the counter data.
+Then, we will return a dummy result.

 Remote calls are performed via a proxy in Hazelcast.
 Proxies expose the methods at the client side.
-Once a method is called, proxy creates an operation object, sends this object to the cluster member responsible from executing that operation and then sends the result.
+Once a method is called, proxy creates an operation object, sends this object to the cluster member responsible from executing that operation, and then sends the result.

+#### Making Counter a Distributed Object

-First, we need to make the Counter interface a distributed object.
-It should extend the `DistributedObject` interface for this purpose, as shown below.
+First, we need to make the `Counter` interface a distributed object by extending the `DistributedObject` interface, as shown below.

 ```java